textileio/papers/draft.md

 In addition to locally derived Events (i.e., from application logic and user interactions), Threads are designed so that Peers may collaborate in a given Thread via Events.
-Events generated by other, network peers are called *Remote Events*, and they enter the system via a Peer Host.
+Events generated by other, network Peers are called *Remote Events*, and they enter the system via a Peer Host.
 The Peer Host is responsible for dealing with incoming Events (be they push or pull).
 These Events are no different from *Local Events*, though